tatianegercina/FinTech/01-Lesson-Plans/00-Intro-to-Finance/4/LessonPlan.md

 * Understand what derivatives are, and how they are sometimes used in practice

-* Understand the key risks and business concepts behind both insurance and real estate markets.
+* Understand the key risks and business concepts behind both insurance and real estate markets

 ### Reading: What is a Market?